The Task Force on U.S.-China Policy

 To further these interests the Task Force proposed a strategy of "smart competition."
 "Smart competition" involves building on American strengths to compete effectively with China while maintaining as much cooperation as possible in areas of common interest; building international coalitions to press China to follow international laws and norms; negotiating resolutions of key disputes wherever feasible; and preserving and updating those international institutions that have enhanced the welfare and security of both countries and the rest of the world for so many decades.

-Reports of the Task Force
+Task Force Statements

 About the Task Force